RulesReasoning Rules for Term Constructs

 ☐

-- eliminating the need to manipulate program variables and substitutions during the verification proof.
+- eliminating the need to manipulate program variables and substitutions during verification.

 A general principle is that if, according to the semantics, the terms t1

-and t2 admits the same behaviors, then t1 and t2 satisfy the same
+and t2 admit the same behaviors, then t1 and t2 satisfy the same

 triples.
 The statement can also be reformulated in an asymmetric fashion: if